Mayday: Hero locals save boaties in 'grave danger' off Chatham Islands

-Two people were rescued after their boat flipped in freezing, shark-infested waters off the Chatham Islands yesterday morning.
+Two men were rescued after their boat flipped in freezing, shark-infested waters off the Chatham Islands yesterday morning.

 The national Rescue Coordination Centre is praising efforts of the local island community for racing to the aid of the stricken boaties who set off a distress call when their vessel capsized.